 Flow Computation

-It is called flow computing because onformation spontaneously flows, interacts and computes through a network of linked oscillations: a behaving structure in contrast to a controlled structure.
+It is called flow computing because information spontaneously flows, interacts and computes through a network of linked oscillations: a behaving structure in contrast to a controlled structure.
 It is not sequential, not synchronous.
 There is no clock, no flip flops, no global anything and no central anything, no encompassing state.
 Showing how it all works and why it is worthy of consideration is the purpose of this site.

 A model of computation entirely in terms of logical relationships.